aoop-2023-group6/.github/profile/README.md

 ### Starter Kit
 We have forked those game repos in our organization.
+But they're not related to the project we decided so far, so we may do it from scratch.

 ### Tools / packages we may need
 - pygame